-(formerly CIS 328) Provides advanced coverage of data warehousing and data marts.
+Provides advanced coverage of data warehousing and data marts.
 Students will be exposed to the components of data warehousing and data marts and will learn how to identify their requirements.
 Focuses on design and implementation.
 There will be extensive use of Oracle in our computer labs.
-Prerequisite: ITM 304.

 Examines the elements of enterprise architecture and how the IT leader links the business mission, strategy, and processes of an organization to its IT strategy.
 Students will examine the different EA methodologies and approaches, and understand where they fit into the IT function.
 Key linkages between business strategy, IT project portfolio management, and EA will be explored.
 Using case studies, students will learn how to apply the tenets of the EA discipline to define and chart the course of IT strategy to solve strategic business problems.

-Introduces the processes of IT governance, IT project portfolio management, and IT program management.
-Students will learn how to identify and take the lead in effective IT decision making, manage multiple IT investments using principles of portfolio management, and organize and control and the program delivery process.
-They will learn how to charter and organize a program management office (PMO), demonstrate the interrelationship between IT governance and portfolio management, articulate the frameworks and objectives of effective project portfolio management, and how to manage and control the delivery of multiple IT project investments.
-Contemporary IT management texts, case studies, and selected readings will be used.
-Prerequisite: OP 340
+Introduces the processes of project governance, project portfolio management, and program management.
+Students will learn how to identify and take the lead in effective project decision- making, manage multiple project investments using principles of program management, organize and control the program delivery process, and examine the concept of decision rights in IT project governance.
+They will learn how to charter and organize a program management office (PMO), demonstrate the interrelationship between project governance and portfolio management, articulate the frameworks and objectives of effective project portfolio management, and how to manage and control the delivery of multiple project investments.
+Contemporary management texts, case studies, and selected readings will be used.

 Bringing together the skills and knowledge developed in the other core courses, this capstone course for the MSITM degree explores the organizing, administration and strategic planning of the information technology function in the organization.
 Introduces advanced coverage of the areas of IT and business strategy integration, IT services outsourcing, IT budgeting and IT management frameworks.
 These are applied across a series of challenging case studies, and culminate in a final project in which students structure IT to solve business problems and link IT and business strategy.